catherinetcai/blog/content/posts/about.md

 draft: false
 aliases: ["/page/about"]
 ---
-## About Me
+## Who I Am
 Hi!
 My name is Cat Cai.
-I'm a software engineer who currently bumbles around a lot in Kubernetes and Go.
+I'm a software engineer who currently bumbles around a lot in Kubernetes and Go for a great company called Fair (seriously, we're great and we're [hiring](https://www.fair.com/careers)).
 I've also been known to sometimes do Ruby, Python (poorly), and JavaScript (mostly for React Native).

 In the not-so-distant past I was a tech and games freelance journalist for the likes of [VG247](https://www.vg247.com/) and [Tom's Hardware](https://www.tomshardware.com/).
 I used to also work as a lighting director and technician around Los Angeles.